-Completion of an approved certificate may range in credit and will be transferred in as block credit to the Vocational Nursing Non-Science Emphasis Degree program to meet the minimum requirements for completion of an Associate Degree.
+^{} Completion of an approved certificate may range in credit and will be transferred in as block credit to the Vocational Nursing Non-Science Emphasis Degree program to meet the minimum requirements for completion of an Associate Degree.
 Students must complete at least 25% of the program requirements at Carrington College.

-Graduates of a Certificate of Achievement program residing in California are eligible to complete the Associate of Science degree program via the degree-completion option shown below at the following campuses: Sacramento and San Jose.
+Associate of Science degree program via the degree-completion option shown below at the following campuses: Sacramento and San Jose.

-Voc nal Nursing (science emphasis) NERAL EDUCATION COURSES Lecture Hours Lab Hours Clinical Hours Semester Credit Hours BIO 14 † Microbiology with Lab 45 30 0 4 BIO 25 † Human Anatomy and Physiology 1 with Lab 45 30 0 4 BIO 26 † Human Anatomy and Physiology 2 with Lab 45 30 0 4 CHEM 6 † Inorganic Chemistry with Lab 45 30 0 4 ENG 101 English Writing and Composition 45 0 0 3 MAT 101 Principles of Mathematics 45 0 0 3 OPTION 2 MAT 151 College Algebra 45 0 0 3 NO MAT 201 Intermediate College Algebra 45 0 0 3 PSY 101 Introduction to Psychology 45 0 0 3 PSY 155 Human Development across the Lifespan 1 45 0 0 3 SPH 205 Interpersonal Communication 45 0 0 3 SOC 101 Introduction to Sociology 45 0 0 3 CLT 100 Computer Literacy 45 0 0 3 Total for Sc ience Emphasis General Education Courses 585 120 0 43 Total from C Certific cate 606 338 616 54 Total for Sc ience Emphasis Degree 1191 458 616 97
+Voc nal Nursing (science emphasis) ENERAL EDUCATION COURSES Lecture Hours Lab Hours Clinical Hours Semester Credit Hours BIO 14 † Microbiology with Lab 45 30 0 4 BIO 25 † Human Anatomy and Physiology 1 with Lab 45 30 0 4 BIO 26 † Human Anatomy and Physiology 2 with Lab 45 30 0 4 CHEM 6 † Inorganic Chemistry with Lab 45 30 0 4 ENG 101 English Writing and Composition 45 0 0 3 MAT 101 Principles of Mathematics 45 0 0 3 OPTION MAT 151 College Algebra 45 0 0 3 0 2 MAT 201 Intermediate College Algebra 45 0 0 3 PSY 101 Introduction to Psychology 45 0 0 3 PSY 155 Human Development across the Lifespan 1 45 0 0 3 SPH 205 Interpersonal Communication 45 0 0 3 SOC 101 Introduction to Sociology 45 0 0 3 CLT 100 Computer Literacy 45 0 0 3 Total for Sc ience Emphasis General Education Courses 585 120 0 43 Total from C Certifi cate 606 338 616 54 Total for Sc ience Emphasis Degree 1191 458 616 97

-Approximate time to complete degree program: 112 weeks (not including breaks) This curriculum fulfills course prerequisites for application to Carrington College's LVN to ADN program.
+Approximate time to complete degree program: 112 weeks (not including breaks)

+^{} This curriculum fulfills course prerequisites for application to Carrington College's LVN to ADN program.

-Completion of an approved certificate may range in credit and will be transferred in as block credit to the Vocational Nursing Science Emphasis Degree program to meet the minimum requirements for completion of an Associate Degree.
+^{} Completion of an approved certificate may range in credit and will be transferred in as block credit to the Vocational Nursing Science Emphasis Degree program to meet the minimum requirements for completion of an Associate Degree.
 Students must complete at least 25% of the program requirements at Carrington College.

-† Science-based general education courses are held on campus
+[†] Science-based general education courses are held on campus